kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 On the way back to the Jolly Dwarf, the party encounters Elro.
 “Hail, my friends.
 What news do you bring?” he asks.

 Elara explains all that has happened in the cavern: the bandits, the frogs— especially Old Croaker, and Hulil’s role as the leader.
-Elro responds, “That explains the deranged dwarf our Glass Blades caught running by town with his hands bound.
+Elro responds, “That explains the deranged dwarf our Glassblades caught running by town with his hands bound.
 He’s now in jail.
 I thank you for ridding our village of the scum.
 There was a bounty on that gang: 75 gold pieces.
 You’ve earned it.”

 Kragor blurts out, “Have you heard the name Irven Liel?”